wethod/learning-center-source/content/pipeline/index.md

 ### Files

-Here you can upload/download/delete files for your projects.
-It's a good idea to store all assets of a project in a single place, so they can be easily found and used by all your team members, this is the perfect place.
+This is your storage for the project: it's a good idea to keep all assets for a project in a single place, so they can be easily found and used by all of your team members.

 {{< img-center src="/uploads/2020/03/13/file-storage.gif" >}}